Updated on May 1, 2013

 Opened in 2005, the museum occupies two pavilions housed in two historical train stations: Central Station and the Oeste de Minas Station.
 They're separated by the line now used by the BH subway and its Central Station (Estação Central).
 A tunnel under the train platforms connects the two pavilions.
 The location is symbolic in how it places a museum dedicated to the social relations of work in Brazil and tools of the trade in an urban scenario crossed by thousands of people daily.

-Outside the main entrance at the front of Central Station is Praça Rui Barbosa, also known as Praça da Estação (Station Square), a vast, open space which hosts some of the city's best events and has been chosen as the location for the Fan Fest during 2014 FIFA World Cup Brazil in Belo Horizonte.
+Outside the main entrance at the front of Central Station is Praça Rui Barbosa, also known as Praça da Estação (Station Square), a vast, open space which hosts some of the city's best events.
 The creation of the museum has helped spur the revitalization of the square and the surrounding area, which date back to the very origins of Belo Horizonte as a planned city founded in 1897 to be the new capital of Minas Gerais.

 On days when there are events on the square, the museum is likely to be closed; check before visiting.